harzoglups/Moodroid/README.md

 1. Launch Moodroid on your Android device
 2. On first launch, go to Settings (⚙️ icon in the top bar)
-3. Enter your Moode Audio server URL (e.g., `http://192.168.1.100` or `http://moode.local`)
+3. Enter your Moode Audio server URL:
+   - **Recommended**: `moode.local` (automatically discovered via mDNS)
+   - **Alternative**: Direct IP address (e.g., `http://192.168.1.100`)
 4. Optionally adjust the volume step size
 5. Navigate back to see your Moode Audio interface
 6. Use your device's hardware volume buttons to control Moode volume
+7. Check the connection status indicator (green = connected, red = disconnected)

+### Network Discovery

+Moodroid supports **automatic mDNS discovery**:
+- Simply enter `moode.local` in the URL field
+- The app automatically discovers your Moode server's IP address on the local network
+- Works with any `.local` hostname advertised by Moode
+- No need to manually find and enter IP addresses

+If automatic discovery doesn't work:
+- Make sure your Android device is on the same Wi-Fi network as your Moode server
+- Try entering the IP address directly (find it in your router's DHCP client list or Moode's network settings)

 ## Known Issues

-* The URL `http://moode.local` might not always work.
-Setting the IP address directly in the settings screen (e.g., `http://xxx.xxx.xxx.xxx`) tends to yield better results.
+None at this time.
+Previous mDNS resolution issues have been resolved.